Feeding Brighter Futures

 Two children laughing and smiling at a Greggs Breakfast Club

-We currently only offer Breakfast Clubs to primary schools.
-The majority of our schools are located in disadvantaged areas where our support is needed the most.
+The majority of our primary schools are located in disadvantaged areas where our support is needed the most.
 Many schools also have a high proportion of children who are eligible for free school meals.
-If you would like to apply to join our waiting list for a Breakfast Club, please click here.

-To learn more about eligibility criteria and how our breakfast clubs run, you can find more information in our FAQs.
+To learn more about eligibility criteria, you can find more information in our FAQs.